CSTS: A Canonical Security Telemetry Substrate for AI-Native Cyber Detection: Deployment Model and Tiered Adoption

 \subsection{Tier 3: Temporal Modeling}

 Tier 3 incorporates explicit temporal state modeling into the substrate.
-Entities and relationships are represented as time-indexed structures with validity intervals, rolling aggregation windows, and state transitions.
-This enables behavioral baselining, sessionization, and cross-entity temporal joins at the substrate layer rather than within model-specific code.
+Entities and relationships are represented as time-indexed objects with validity intervals, rolling aggregation windows, state updates, and support for temporal joins.
+This enables behavioral baselining, sessionization, sequence extraction, and longitudinal role analysis at the substrate layer rather than within model-specific code.